Parenting an Unmotivated Teenager

 Living With Unmotivated Teenagers

 If you are someone who is finding living with an unmotivated teenager difficult and stressful, you a definitely not alone.
 Be sure not to take it to heart and get down on yourself as a parent or give up on getting your teenager to reach their potential.
 There could be a number of reasons your teenager is struggling to find their motivation, and in most cases, there are things you can do to turn the situation around.
-The key thing is to care for yourself and to make use of parenting strategies that will help and not hinder your teenager to find their motivation.
+The key thing is to care for yourself and to make use of parenting strategies that will help and not hinder your teenager from finding their motivation.